LaunchCodeEducation/lchs/src/activities/user-input.rst

 Python uses the ``input`` keyword to prompt the user for information.
 This allows you to build some simple interactivity into your programs.

+.. admonition:: Tip

+   For best results, complete the :ref:`Data and Variables chapter <data-and-variables>` before starting this activity.

 Setup
 -----